How to treat SIBO Naturally

 • Fatigue and brain fog (due to gut-brain axis disruption)

-• Food intolerances (especially high-fibre or fermentable carbs like beans, dairy, and starches)
+• Food intolerances (especially high-fibre or fermentable carbs like beans and starches)

 How did I get SIBO?

-• Structural issues in the intestines, such as strictures or adhesions
+• Structural problems in the gut, such as narrowing, scar tissue or adhesions

 Testing: How do you test for SIBO?